This is a very difficult question to answer as the amount of solar that you need will be different for everybody, based on different requirements.

 They work best when exposed to hours of direct sunlight per day so plan accordingly when selecting where you camp for the night and if possible, position them in a sunny spot with a southern exposure where there are few clouds during peak daylight hours.

 How much solar power do we have on our motorhome?

-We currently travel full time in our motorhome around the UK and Europe, and also we work in our van, so we knew that we needed a decent amount of solar power so that we didn’t have to worry about not having electricity at any point.
+We currently travel full time in our motorhome around the UK and Europe, and also, we work remotely in our van, so we knew that we needed a decent amount of solar power so that we didn’t have to worry about not having electricity at any point.

 We have 480W of solar power.
 We have 2 panels, one is 360W and the other is 120W.
-We had an idea that we wanted around 500W of power to ensure that we had enough for what we needed, which is why we tried to get as close to that as possible with 480W, and the two panels that we have are the ones that fitted best on our roof space.
+We had an idea that we wanted around 500W of power to ensure that we had enough for what we needed, which is why we tried to get as close to that as possible with 480W, and the two panels that we have are the ones that fitted best on the roof space that we have.

 An exact list of the equipment that we got for our solar set up is –

 - 1 x Victron Energy SmartSolar MPPT 100V 30 amp 12/24-Volt Solar Charge Controller (Bluetooth)